Bournbrook: Tiverton Road Public Baths

 The Tiverton Pool and Fitness Centre originally opened in Bournbrook on 28 January 1906 as Tiverton Road Public Baths.
 They were built by King's Norton and Northfield District Council to the design of E Harding Payne and built by a local building firm, T A Cole & Son.
 There were two swimming baths, one with a gallery for spectators, a children's bath and separate private baths for men and women.
-The larger men’s swimming pool would be floored over in the winter months and the floorspace was used for concerts, political meetings, and dances.
+The larger men's swimming pool would be floored over in the winter months and the floorspace was used for concerts, political meetings, and dances.
 A smaller, shallower swimming bath, with steps down into it was provided for women and children.
 In 1911, it was taken over by Birmingham Baths Committee.
 More recently it has been converted into a health centre and now includes a "Pulse Point" gym as well as sunbeds and a sauna whilst retaining the swimming pool, the children's pool which is used as a smaller instruction pool and pool spectator seating facilities.

 Selly Oak Library

 The land on which the free library was built was donated by Thomas Gibbins (junior), a local councillor as well as being an industrialist.
 The philanthropic organisation, the Carnegie Foundation, financed the building.
-It was opened in the year 1906 and is ran by the city council.
+It was opened in the year 1906 and is run by the city council.